Configure settings for Data Migration Assistant

 <advisorGroup> <advisorSettings> <dacFx commandTimeout="60" databaseLockTimeout="5000" maxDataReaderDegreeOfParallelism="8"/> </advisorSettings> </advisorGroup>

 Stretch Database: Recommendation threshold

-Stretch Database is deprecated in SQL Server 2022 (16.x).
-This feature will be removed in a future version of Microsoft SQL Server.
+Stretch Database is deprecated in SQL Server 2022 (16.x) and Azure SQL Database.
+This feature will be removed in a future version of the Database Engine.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.